Visa Process for Degree Students

 Completing the Visa Process Once in France

 Once students have their visas and arrive in France, they will need to submit the appropriate documents to the OFII (Office français de l' Immigration et de l'Intégration/French Office of Immigration and Integration).
 Students are responsible for completing the process once they arrive in France in order to abide by the French laws.
 Students who do not complete this process risk being arrested and deported.
-IAU helps students by scheduling the below medical visits as a group to facilitate transport.
+IAU helps students by scheduling the office visit as a group to facilitate transport.
 Students who miss these scheduled dates are required to arrange their own transportation.

 According to the Chicago French Consulate website the OFII Form should be filled out by the following students: